paulsc/onepass/README.md

 This adds support for the new [OPVault](https://support.1password.com/opvault-design/) data format and has basic support for the 1Password browser extension.

 ## install
-Build the gtkmenu using `./build-gtkmenu.sh` and run using `node 1pass`

-## run
-Use --prompt for command line mode.
-Or no option to start browser extension mode.

 ```
+# Install GTK libs
+apt-get install libgtk-3-dev

+# Build the gtkmenu
+./build-gtkmenu.sh

+# Symlink your 1Password directory
+ln -s ~/Path/to/your/1Password .

+# Install dependencies
+npm install

+# Run the app
+# Use --prompt for command line mode.
+# Or no option to start browser extension mode.
-~/workspace/onepass$ node 1pass.js --prompt
+node 1pass.js --prompt

 info: Unlocking vault...
 Password:
 Keychain unlocked.